simoc/lox2/README.md

 This implementation is in Python instead of C, but uses the same function names and logic.

-Currently, Chapters 14-24 are implemented.
+Currently, Chapters 14-29 are implemented.

+Chapter 30 is not implemented, because these optimizations are specific to the C language.

+Hash Tables for Chapter 20 are also not implemented and Python dictionaries are used instead.

 ## Usage